o1243535241/O/readme.txt

 O its draft and sorry by gibberish when i write him i have seriosly problem with health O please put this all information to self

+O all simple pentagram from sticks - stick/2/binary and can be runned on our machines

 Not O or O problems of all humans. #ai #asi #agi

 O use your brain and not all O abilities you can use in body life or in soul life OOOOO